ElenaGiannouchou/UniMinds/README.md

 After starting the application, users can:

 - Explore games and activities from the main menu.
-- Log in or register as a parent, specialist, or child.
+- Log in or register as a parent, specialist, or child.(Under construction)
-- Access advice and educational videos.
+- Access advice (Under construction) and educational videos.

 ## ⚙️ Technologies Used